-Where the Complainant is a College employee or Student and has decided to file a Complaint for a Stage 1,2 or 3 procedure, the AAO, DIO or DC must explain to the Complainant at the first meeting her/his rights and options under this policy, the time limitations for filing a Complaint, and the Complaint procedure under this Policy.
-If the Complainant has not met with the AAO, DIO or a DC but has met with another individual with "Reporting Responsibilities" (section II-A(4) above), that individual will advise the Complainant and direct the Complainant to the AAO to file a formal Complaint as well as file a Situation Report with the AAO.
+Where the Complainant is a College employee or Student and has decided to file a Complaint for a Stage 1, 2 or 3 procedure, the AAO, DIO or DC must explain to the Complainant at the first meeting her/his rights and options under this policy, the time limitations for filing a Complaint, and the Complaint procedure under this Policy.
+If the Complainant has not met with the AAO, DIO or a DC but has met with another individual with "Reporting Responsibilities" (policy item II(B)(1) above), that individual will advise the Complainant and direct the Complainant to the AAO to file a formal Complaint as well as file a Situation Report with the AAO.

-3. Circumstance 3:
+3. Circumstance 3: Anonymous complainant.

 If the AAO, DIO or DC becomes aware of a credible anonymous allegation of sexual harassment, sexual violence or a threat of such harassment or sexual violence, a Situation Report must be filed and the AAO must institute an investigation.
+Anonymous Complaints may be filed through the College's Title IX website by filling out and submitting the Anonymous Complaint Form.